-During this period, the owner is prohibited from withdrawing from the sale or from offering the property to another buyer.
+During this period, the owner is prohibited from withdrawing from the sale or from offering the property to another buyer, on penalty that the promisee would then be entitled to demand a forced sale.

-In return for this commitment, the prospective buyer pays the owner a sum of money, generally set at 5 or 10% of the sale price, as option fee or deposit.
+In return for this commitment, the prospective buyer makes a down payment, generally set at 5 or 10% of the sale price, as option fee or deposit.
 If the prospective buyer decides to go ahead with the purchase, the advanced sum is deducted from the outstanding amount payable.
-However, if the prospective buyer withdraws from the sale even though all the conditions have been duly implemented, the deposit is retained by the owner as compensation.
+However, if the prospective buyer withdraws from the sale in spite of all condition precedents being duly fulfilled, the deposit is retained by the owner as compensation.

-The following conditions allow the cancellation of this promise to sell if certain events occur before the final sale: refusal of the buyer's bank to grant the necessary loan, exercise of the right of pre-emption by the local authority, discovery of an easement or planning constraint that significantly reduces the value of the property, etc.
+The following conditions allow cancellation of this promise to sell if certain events occur before the final sale: refusal of the buyer's bank to grant the necessary loan, exercise of the right of pre-emption by the local authority discovery of an easement or planning constraint that significantly reduces the value of the property, etc.